EpixIsBad/spotify-mp3-fixer/README.md

 A desktop application that fixes MP3 sample rate issues that cause playback problems in Spotify and other music players.

-This was made with the help of AI (claude), mainly for the UI/Electron portion, and any busy work like this README, Directions, Comments, etc.
+This was made with the help of AI (claude), mainly for the UI/Electron portion, some code tune up, and any busy work like this README, Directions, Comments, etc.

 ![Screenshot](screenshot.png)